NCAR/CAM/doc/source/users_guide/atmospheric-configurations.rst

 |              | f19_f19_mg17         |                                         |             |
 +--------------+----------------------+-----------------------------------------+-------------+

-The FHS94, FTJ16, FKESSLER, and QPC6 COMPSET's are functionally supported with  the FV, FV3, SE and SE-CSLAM dynamical cores.
+Note that FHS94, FTJ16, FKESSLER, and QPC6 compset's can be run  with  the FV, FV3, SE and SE-CSLAM dynamical cores using the "run-unsupported" flag

+  % ./create_newcase --case ... --compset ... --run-unsupported

 ====================================================================================
 CAM aquaplanet (QP and QS compsets)